 Kuflink Review: My experiences so far…

-Kuflink is a peer to peer lending company that offers lenders opportunities to invest into short-term, 3 to 12 month bridging loans.
+Kuflink is a peer to peer lending company that offers lenders opportunities to invest in short-term, 3 to 12 month bridging loans.
 All loans are secured by property should the borrower default.
 Kuflink offers both manual (non ISA account) and auto-investing (ISA and regular accounts) accounts with varying return rates.
-Kuflink invests their own funds alongside lenders’ so their interests should be aligned with lenders.
+Kuflink invests its own funds alongside lenders’ so their interests should be aligned with lenders.

 How Can I Contact Kuflink?

 UK Tel: 01474 334499